shirth19/NoCaTra/README.md

 - Focus towards enjoying habits

 Next changes:
-- change the order to be all food together, than all exercise, than all meditation
+- Make an unlockable section?
-- change what day it commits to (grades yesterday)
+- Change the calendar to make it more clear
-- Create streaks
+- Make the calendar say what is diary vs plan